jquery/jquery.org/pages/conduct/enforcement-manual.md

 *   A private reprimand from the committee to the individual(s) involved.
 In this case, the group chair will deliver that reprimand to the individual(s) over email, cc'ing the group.
 *   A public reprimand.
 In this case, the group chair will deliver that reprimand in the same venue that the violation occurred (e.g. in IRC for an IRC violation; email for an email violation).
 The group may choose to publish this message elsewhere for posterity.
 *   An imposed vacation (e.g. asking someone to "take a week off" from a mailing list or IRC).
 The group chair will communicate this "vacation" to the individual(s).
 They'll be asked to take this vacation voluntarily, but if they don't agree then a temporary ban may be imposed to enforce this vacation.
-*   A permanent or temporary ban from some or all jQuery spaces (including mailing lists and IRC).
-The group will maintain records of all such bans so that they may be reviewed in the future, extended to new jQuery fora, or otherwise maintained.
+*   A permanent or temporary ban from some or all jQuery Foundation spaces (including mailing lists and IRC).
+The group will maintain records of all such bans so that they may be reviewed in the future, extended to new jQuery Foundation fora, or otherwise maintained.
 *   A request for a public or private apology.
 The chair will deliver this request.
 The group may, if it chooses, attach "strings" to this request: for example, the group may ask a violator to apologize in order to retain his or her membership on a mailing list.

 Once a resolution is agreed upon, but before it is enacted, the committee will contact the original reporter and any other affected parties and explain the proposed resolution.
 The committee will ask if this resolution is acceptable, and must note feedback for the record.
 However, the committee is not required to act on this feedback.